 \subsection{Example 2: Friend-Mediated Introduction}

 This example demonstrates the critical case where Bob (agent $b$) introduces Alice (agent $a$) to Charlie (agent $c$) by sending them opposite ends of a variable pair.
-Bob sends writer $X$ to Alice and reader $X?$ to Charlie.
+Bob sends reader $X?$ to Alice and writer $X$ to Charlie.
 Bob's local pair $(X_b, X_b?)$ acts as a relay: when Charlie assigns his writer, the value flows through Bob to Alice.

 \mypara{Stage 0: Initial State at Bob}

 Bob has a local variable pair $(X_b, X_b?)$ that will be shared with Alice and Charlie.